cjen07/deque_permutation/README.md

 * a recusion algorithm (20171004)
 * deque0: debug version of deque1
 * deque1: deteminate whether one permutation is obtainable
-* deque2: deteminate how many permutations of n elements are not obtainable and save output to file
+* deque2: (based on deque1) deteminate how many permutations of n elements are not obtainable and save output to file
-* deque4: save output to file version of a new algorithm
+* deque4: (output similar to deque2) save output to file version of a new algorithm (before 20171217)
 * deque5: a single case debug version of deque4, currently a counterexample when n = 8

 ### subgoal